 Earth Day Reflections: The Auto Repair Industry’s Role in Dealing with Waste

 Shop-Ware Founder and CEO, Carolyn Coquillette founded (and still owns) her own repair shop, Luscious Garage, the world’s first shop certified as a Benefit Corporation.
-This company model considers additional stakeholders in addition to making a profit for their shareholders.
+This shop management software company model considers additional stakeholders in addition to making a profit for their shareholders.

-When I started Luscious Garage, I committed to proving that auto repair could be profitable, inspiring to customers, and responsible for its environmental impact.
+When I started Luscious Garage, I committed to proving that auto repair could make profits, inspire customers, and consider its environmental impact.
 Shortly after opening, my rep at a parts distributor dropped by to deliver a poster that exclaimed: “Auto Repair: We were green before it was cool!”

 I remember the design as if it were yesterday.
 It showed a bright green tree growing out of frantic pile of splattered oil and car parts.
 The leaf canopy opened at the top and the copy sprawled large across the middle over the trunk.
 It was tone-deaf in so many ways.
 I held onto it for years since I found it so amusing and simultaneously troublesome.

 The Aftermarket Paradox